ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 # Entity Domain Types

-This document defines three entity domain types.
-The definition of each entity domain type below includes the following: (1) entity domain type name, (2) entity domain-specific entity identifiers, and (3) hierarchy and inheritance semantics.
-Since a global entity domain type defines a single global entity domain, we say entity domain instead of entity domain type.
+This document requires the definition of each entity domain type MUST include (1) the entity domain type name and (2) domain-specific entity identifiers, and MAY include (3) hierarchy and inheritance semantics optionally.
+This document defines three initial entity domain types as follows.

 ## Internet Address Domain Types {#inet-addr-domain}